lujain-khalil/Arabic-LLMs-Bias-Eval/README.md

 To extend the framework to more models, change the ```SUPPORTED_MODELS``` variable found in ```src/utils.py```.
 You are encouraged to do this if you would like to extend the framework beyond what is already being presented in the study.

 ## Sample of results
+If you run the above code for any of the models, you will get the following figures generated once.
+In the below example, we will be working with ```marbert```.
+The code to do this would be ```python main.py marbert```

 ### Association Results for MARBERT
 | ![Image 1](https://github.com/lujain-khalil/MLR503-Project/blob/main/Figures/MARBERT/Association/MARBERT%20same_sentences.png) | ![Image 2](https://github.com/lujain-khalil/MLR503-Project/blob/main/Figures/MARBERT/Association/MARBERT%20same_terms.png) | ![Image 3](https://github.com/lujain-khalil/MLR503-Project/blob/main/Figures/MARBERT/Association/MARBERT%20seat_association_scores.png) |